Zoophilia: Zoophile community

 Websites aim to provide support and social assistance to zoophiles (including resources to help and rescue abused or mistreated animals), but these are not usually well publicized.
 Such work is often undertaken as needed by individuals and friends, within social networks, and by word of mouth.

-Zoophiles tend to experience their first zoosexual feelings during adolescence, and tend to be secretive about it, hence limiting the ability for non-Internet communities to form.
+Zoophiles tend to experience their first zoosexual feelings during adolescence and to be secretive about them, hence limiting the ability for non-Internet-based communities to form.